faith1689/DFDT/README.md

-Dual-Frequency Domain Transformer for Thermal Infrared Object Tracking
+# Dual-Frequency Domain Transformer for Thermal Infrared Object Tracking (DFDT)

-### The source code will be released after the paper is accepted, aiming to support research reproducibility and promote future developments.
+Official implementation of the paper "[Dual-Frequency Domain Transformer for Thermal Infrared Object Tracking]()"
+*(To be published)*

+## Overview
+This repository contains the source code for DFDT, a novel thermal infrared object tracking framework based on dual-frequency domain Transformer architecture.